coq/coq/README.md

 environment for semi-interactive development of machine-checked proofs.

 ## Installation
-Go to the [download page](https://coq.inria.fr/download) for Windows and MacOS packages;
+Download the pre-built packages of the [latest release](https://github.com/coq/coq/releases/latest) for Windows and MacOS;
 read the [help page](https://coq.inria.fr/opam/www/using.html) on how to install Coq with OPAM;
 or refer to the [`INSTALL` file](/INSTALL) for the procedure to install from source.